Saver Day Pass SBB - starting at 29 CHF

 Do what you need to do before heading back to Zurich in the late afternoon or evening.
 The train ride from Interlaken to Zurich takes just under two hours and unless you have a plane to catch, there’s no rush to get back.

-Zermatt is all about mountains and the outdoors.
-If you’ve come to Switzerland for our spectacular mountain views, you’re going to love it here.
+Zermatt puts the mountains and nature at the forefront.
+If you came to Switzerland for the breathtaking mountain views, you're going to love it here.

-Several hikes and walks of all difficulty levels take you places you didn’t even know existed.
-Like for instance the popular Zermatt five-lakes trail, which takes 2.5 hours to complete.
-It leads past five crystal clear mountain lakes with breathtaking views of the Matterhorn.
+Countless hikes and walks of all difficulty levels will take you to places you didn’t even know existed.
+For example, the popular Zermatter 5-Lake Trail, which takes about 2.5 hours.
+It passes by five crystal-clear mountain lakes and offers stunning views of the Matterhorn along the way.

-In case you’d rather skip the hiking altogether and see some mountains the easy way, I recommend heading up to Gornergrat.
-After a ridiculously steep train ride, you’ll find yourself at an altitude of 3089 metres (10.135 feet) above sea level.
-Right in front of the Gorner Glacier and the Matterhorn.
+If you prefer to skip the hike altogether and see the mountains the easy way, I recommend taking the train up to Gornergrat.
+After an incredibly steep train ride, you'll find yourself at an elevation of 3,089 m above sea level, right in front of the Gorner Glacier and the Matterhorn.
+Don’t be surprised if you’re completely out of breath by the time you climb the stairs to the viewpoint.
+It’s not you; it’s the thin air.

 There’s certainly more than one day’s worth of things to do and see in Zermatt.
 Which means today is the perfect time to tick off anything you didn’t get round to yesterday.